vojtechherrmann/rozvedcik/README.md

 # rozvedcik
 This repository stores various projects related to Rozvedcik Volleyball Tournament by Bára and Vojta.

+## drawing/dobble-5
+[Dobble](https://www.dobblegame.com/)-like drawing system, used in 2019, 2020 and 2021-hobby.
+TBD

+## drawing/grid-2x4
+Drawing system for two tournaments of four teams, used in 2021-profi.
+TBD

 ## historical_results
 Py project for calculating all relevant inputs for historical table, statistics and records.
 #### Installation